redknightlois/Raven.Bench/README.md

-RavenBench — Knee-finding RavenDB benchmark (v0)
+Raven.Bench — Knee-finding RavenDB benchmark (v0)

 What it does (MVP)
 - Closed-loop runner with ramped concurrency to find the knee.